GSA-TTS/identity-handbook/_articles/offboarding.md

 ### For offboarding assistant to complete

-- [Create a new issue in the `identity-devops` GitHub repository using the partial off-boarding template](https://github.com/18F/identity-devops/issues/new?template=offboard-devops-partial.md) and ping `@login-devops-oncall` in Slack to alert them to the new offboarding issue
+- Work with the devops team to remove AWS access (this is moving from GitHub to GitLab) and ping `@login-devops-oncall` in Slack to alert them to the new offboarding issue
 - Remove user from [`identity-admins` GitHub team](https://github.com/orgs/18F/teams/identity-admins/members?query=)
 - [Remove user from login-devops and login-security](https://groups.google.com/a/gsa.gov/forum/#!myforums)
 - Update the [Login.gov org chart](https://docs.google.com/spreadsheets/d/1tiTR2ohdl0NIsrF4gJjNipEZ0z0oq1pOFWYjHg8Tbi0/edit#gid=0)